 You should appeal against refusal of benefit or against the benefit officer's interpretation of a regulation.
 You do not need a special form to appeal.
 Write, within 28 days of being notified in writing of the decision, to the DHSS office stating that you wish to appeal and explain why.
 Always keep a copy of any letters that you write to the DHSS, in case they say that they have lost or never received them.
 You should get a reply within 10 days - if not, phone the DHSS office.
 They may reverse their decision simply on the basis of your appeal letter, or you may have to go to an Appeal Tribunal Hearing.
 If this happens, take a friend with you to the hearing or you can get someone to represent you.
-If you do appeal, it is a good idea to contact an advice centre or Claimants' Union and to talk to other squatters who are claiming to see how they have got on.
+If you do appeal you should contact an advice centre or Claimants' Union.
+Also talk to other squatters who're claiming to see how they have got on.